Structure & Definitions

-The PAFP’s Executive Committee includes the President, President-Elect, Treasurer, Immediate Past President, the Speaker of the House of Delegates and the Executive Vice President (CEO).
+The PAFP’s Executive Committee includes the President, President-Elect, Treasurer, Immediate Past President, and the Executive Vice President (CEO).

 Commissions (standing task forces), the PAFP Board of Directors and PAFP/F Board of Trustees meet two weekends a year at what is commonly called "Cluster."
 Each commission meets individually and then reports to the Board of Directors.
 The Public Policy Commission usually kicks off these meetings with an evening meeting on the Thursday of spring Cluster and Friday of fall Cluster.
 It's held separately because it typically lasts longer and has more attendees than any other commission.
 Other commissions currently include Practice Advocacy, Planning, Member Services, Student and Resident Affairs and Finance.
 PAFP and PAFP/F meetings are open to all members.

 PAFP assemblies include the Student Assembly, Resident Assembly and Assembly of Family Practice Residency Program Directors and Family Practice Department Chairs.
 Each year, elections are held to appoint leaders to best represent the individual constituencies for the coming year at both state and national conferences.
-The assemblies also submit resolutions to be considered by the PAFP House of Delegates at the Annual Business Meeting, held in concert with spring Cluster.
+The assemblies also submit resolutions to be considered at the Annual Business Meeting, held in concert with spring Cluster.

 All committees, commissions and assemblies are staffed by at least one PAFP employee to serve the needs of that particular group.

 Annual Business Meeting

 The all-member Annual Business Meeting convenes once a year at a CME (continuing medical education) event.